WizzardSK/gameflix/README.md

 Also it is needed to have rclone configured for all the remotes.

+Attached `rclone.conf` should be placed in `~/.config/rclone/` with Archive S3 keys added from https://archive.org/account/s3.php

 If your version is not up to date, grab it from here: https://rclone.org/downloads/

 ## Usage